pensjonatus/flash-fiction/blog/the-machinery.md

 ---
-title: 'The Machinery'
+title: The Machinery
 date: '2014-03-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jake was twelve and his life was great.
 But that day he wanted to go for a walk